What is an Anxiety Disorder?

 Treatment for Unspecified Anxiety Disorder

-Due to the disorder being unspecified and the symptoms overlapping with other disorders, unspecified anxiety disorder can prove difficult to treat.
+Due to the disorder being unspecified and the symptoms overlapping with other disorders, an unspecified anxiety disorder can prove difficult to treat.
 Therapy and professional help can only be helpful to a teen who learns to deal with and manage his/her symptoms, as well as educate him/herself with effective methods and tools as preventive measures.

 Cognitive Behavioral Therapy (CBT)